 We got to test a mid to high-end configuration of the 15-inch Yoga 730, with the Intel Core i7-8550U processor and Nvidia GTX 1050 graphics, a very fast 512 GB PCIe SSD, but only 8 GB of memory.
 That’s upgradeable though.

-For that you’ll need to remove the laptop’s back panel, which is hold in place by a handful of Torx screws.
+For that, you’ll need to remove the laptop’s back panel, which is held in place by a handful of Torx screws.
 Inside you’ll get easy access to the M.2 80 mm storage slot, the Wi-Fi module and the RAM, but the RAM slot is covered with a metallic shield/radiator that you’ll need to remove first.

 With this kind of hardware, there’s no surprise the Yoga 730 handles everyday tasks without a sweat, while running cool and quiet.

 This laptop also handles continuous heavy CPU loads well, but the gaming experience is where we ran into issues.
 We’ll explain why below.